Nerdwallet (NRDS)

 John Lee, Chief Finance Officer

-Prior to his role at NerdWallet, John Lee served as the Chief Operating Officer and Chief Financial Officer of Divvy Homes.
-Divvy Homes was acquired by Brookfield in early 2025.
+Before joining NerdWallet, John Lee served as the Chief Operating Officer and Chief Financial Officer of Divvy Homes, which was acquired by Brookfield in early 2025.
+He also spent nearly eight years at Blackstone, where he was a Managing Director in the Private Equity group, and held positions at TPG and Merrill Lynch.

 Ekumene "E" Lysonge, Chief Legal Officer and Corporate Secretary